-Gold Jumps By Rs 1,130 To Record High Of Rs 67,450 Per 10 Grams
+Gold jumps by Rs 1,130 to record high of Rs 67,450 per 10 grams

 “However, we see some signs of caution as well as their projection show an upward revision in economic growth to 2 per cent, core-PCE inflation at 2.6 per cent and an unemployment rate of 4 per cent by year-end, which would make their rate cut task little difficult,” Pranav Mer said.
 Comex Spot Gold has support at USD 2,195/ 2,180 and resistance at USD 2,225/ 2,248 per ounce.

 “The Fed’s decision to maintain its balance sheet reduction pace since May 2023, further reinforced confidence in the US economy’s resilience and the robustness of the labour market,” Jateen Trivedi, VP Research Analyst at LKP Securities, said.
-(AGENCIES)
+(PTI )